How to Fish for Crappie

 - A loop knot will allow the jig to move up and down more naturally which looks more appealing.

 - Crappies are known for having soft lips which can easily tear if there is too much slack in the line.

 Now that you've got how to fish for crappies down...
-CLICK HERE TO LEARN HOW TO CATCH CARP!
+CLICK HERE to grab our best selling fishing shorts on Amazon!